Marilyn Zayas: Early life and education

 Zayas was born in 1964 in East Harlem, New York City, United States, to a family of Puerto Rican migrants who spoke little English.
-Her father worked in a printing shop, and her mother worked as a seamstress in a garment factory.
+Her father worked in a printing shop, and her mother was a seamstress in a garment factory.

 Zayas graduated from Brooklyn Technical High School, a tuition-free public magnet school where admission is by competitive examination.
 She earned a bachelor of science in computer science from City College of the City University of New York.
 She made Ohio her home in 1988 when she accepted a position at Procter & Gamble, where she worked as an IT manager from 1988 to 1994.
-From 1994 to 1997, Zayas attended University of Cincinnati College of Law.
+From 1994 to 1997, Zayas attended the University of Cincinnati College of Law.

 Career

 Zayas first joined Ohio’s First District Court of Appeals in 2016 after her election to fill an unexpired term.
 She was re-elected in 2018.
-Since joining the court, Zayas has sat by appointment of Ohio’s Chief Justice on the Ohio Supreme Court and on the Second, Sixth, Eighth, and Tenth District Courts of Appeal.
+Since joining the court, Zayas has sat by appointment of Ohio’s Chief Justice on the Ohio Supreme Court, as well as on the Second, Sixth, Eighth, and Tenth District Courts of Appeal.

 Zayas created the Educating Tomorrow’s Leaders program in 2016, an educational program for high school and university students to learn about the courts, and interact with judges and attorneys.

 She currently serves on the Ohio Supreme Court’s Board of Character and Fitness, the Ohio Supreme Court’s Ethics, Professionalism, and Diversity Committee, the board of the Immigrant and Refugee Law Center, and the board of Beech Acres Parenting Center.

 Prior to joining the First District Court of Appeals, Zayas served the community as an attorney for nearly 20 years.
 She practiced law in a variety of area, in both state and federal courts, including intellectual property, labor and employment law, business and family immigration law, criminal law, and juvenile law.
-In 2001, Zayas founded a private practice, MZD Law, in downtown Cincinnati.
+In 2001, she founded a private practice, MZD Law, in downtown Cincinnati.

-She has also served as an adjunct professor at her alma mater, the University Of Cincinnati College Of Law and provided legal training to judges, magistrates, attorneys, and the Cincinnati FBI.
+Zayas has also served as an adjunct professor at her alma mater, the University Of Cincinnati College Of Law, and provided legal training to judges, magistrates, attorneys, and the Cincinnati FBI.